Moein13r/App2/README.md

 * To see Select FinallyEdit branch

-* For This yout havet make a custom control
+* For This yout have to make a custom control

-* first create a Class With Public Accessbility int Pcl
+* first create a Class With Public Accessbility int Pcl and inherit it from BoxView

   and then Create A class In Android Preject And Inherit it From BoxView Renderer

-* In The Step Tou Create A Custom Control
+* In This Step You Create A Custom Control

 * Next Step Is Edits Yout Want To add To Your Custom Control